 A firm advocate for pro bono services, Todd donates time as Neighborhood Legal Services Association pro bono Protection from Abuse attorney and volunteer pro se motions attorney through the Court of Common Pleas, Allegheny County.

 Face to Face

 My colleagues and friends will tell you I’m a fan of Europe and in particular European wines.
 I’m always happy to make a recommendation, particularly when the south of France is involved.

-My wife and I have two young children, who are both very involved in the arts and sports.
-My daughter has taken up a significant interest in ballet and has had the privilege of performing in the Pittsburgh Ballet Theatre’s production of The Nutcracker for several years.
+My wife and I have two children, who are both very involved in the arts and sports.
+My daughter previously had the privilege of performing in the Pittsburgh Ballet Theatre’s production of The Nutcracker for several years.
 She has also lent her voice to the prestigious Children’s Festival Chorus of Pittsburgh.
-My son jumps around between soccer and hockey, and I tag along coaching and volunteering at every opportunity.
+However, she now is actively involved in the volleyball circuit including playing for her school team and club team as well.
+My son is involved in travel hockey, which includes trips ranging from Detroit to Buffalo.
+He also enjoys participating on multiple baseball teams, and I tag along coaching and volunteering at every opportunity.

 My wife and I feel it is extremely important to be involved in our children’s lives, but we do try to sneak off to the gym to have some time together.
 We find working out to be a tremendous stress reducer and a great time to reconnect.
-Plus, I’ve been ramping up the strength training so I can keep up with my son, who will be a teenager before I know it!
+Plus, I’ve been ramping up the strength training so I can keep up with my daughter and son, who are growing quickly!